-The Auditor notes that the NSW DECCW Guidelines for the NSW Site Auditor Scheme (2nd Edition) (DECCW 2006) requires that soils be assessed against both the appropriate health based investigations levels and provisional phytotoxicity based investigation levels.
-The Auditor also notes that PB has not compared the results of the soil investigation with the phytotoxicity corresponding phytotoxicity based investigation levels (discussed further in Section 3.3.2).
-However, the Auditor notes that PB have considered phytotoxicity in their assessment of soil impacts, and is satisfied that soil contamination poses a low risk to the environment.
+The Auditor notes that the NSW OEH Guidelines for the NSW Site Auditor Scheme (2nd Edition) (DECCW 2006) requires that soils be assessed against both the appropriate health-based investigations levels and provisional phytotoxicity-based investigation levels.
+The Auditor also notes that PB has not compared the results of the soil investigation with the corresponding phytotoxicity-based investigation levels (discussed further in Section 3.3.2).
+However, the Auditor notes that PB has considered phytotoxicity in their assessment of soil impacts, and is satisfied that soil contamination poses a low risk to the environment.

-The groundwater assessment criteria proposed by PB is presented in Table 6, these were derived from the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC 2000) based on trigger values for freshwater with 95% protection of species.
+The groundwater assessment criteria proposed by PB in the SAQP is presented in Table 6, these were derived from the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC 2000) based on trigger values for freshwater with 95% protection of species.